dell/csm-docs/content/docs/replication/_index.md

 the objects still exist in pairs.

 ### What it does not do
-* Replicate application manifests within/across clusters
+* Replicate application manifests within/across clusters.
-* Stop applications before the planned/unplanned migration
+* Stop applications before the planned/unplanned migration.
-* Start applications after the migration
+* Start applications after the migration.
-* Replicate `PersistentVolumeClaim` objects within/across clusters
+* Replicate `PersistentVolumeClaim` objects within/across clusters.
+* Replication with METRO mode does not need Replicator sidecar and common controller.

 ### CSM for Replication Module Capabilities